Why Does My Dog Sleep On My Pillow With Me? – Adorable!

 4. Fear or Territory

 Territorialism is linked to possession.
 Possessive dogs tend to claim those objects or locations to defend them from anywhere.
 Your dog assumes that he occupies the bed and only encourages you to sleep there (or not).
-It can also display symptoms of food or toy attack.
+It can also display symptoms of food or toy attacks.

 Do Dogs Want Pillows?